lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compression/decompression process follows several steps:

 * compression Rule selection: The goal is to identify which Rule(s) will be used to compress the packet's headers.
-When doing compression from DL to UL the SCHC C/D needs to find the correct Rule to use by identifying its Dev-ID and the Rule-ID.
-In the UL situation only the Rule-ID is used.
+When doing compression from Dw to Up the SCHC C/D needs to find the correct Rule to use by identifying its Dev-ID and the Rule-ID.
+In the Up situation only the Rule-ID is used.
   The next step is to choose the fields by their direction, using the direction indicator (DI), so the fields that does not correspond to the DI will be excluded.
   Next, then fields are identified according to their field identifier (FID) and field position (FP).